-Objective: This financial product seeks to to increase the value of your investment over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment over the recommended holding period.

-Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in, the U.S.A..
+Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in or do most of their business in emerging countries and directly or indirectly benefit from the Belt and Road Initiative ("BRI") of the People's Republic of China.
+The BRI aims to improve land and sea infrastructure and pathways for connectivity and economic cooperation in countries of Asia, Europe, Middle East and Africa.